-At Maggie's, our company began with a challenge: Was it possible to establish a successful, sustainable business while protecting the limited resources of the planet, and while respecting and dignifying each worker who makes the business run?
+At Maggie's, our company began with a challenge: was it possible to establish a successful, sustainable business while protecting the limited resources of the planet, and while respecting and dignifying each worker at every stage of production?

 And each time the responses to those questions forced us to make tough decisions, we dug deep and answered based on what we thought was the truth.

 This is just the way we choose to do business and it truly appeals to our sense of logic: of course we want to treat the soil and the farmers well - we want them to keep providing us with the best quality cotton.
 Why wouldn't we want sewers who had a vested interest in more than just the seam they sew, but in the entire pair of Leggings they produce for us?
 Our Leggings are a better quality that way.

 And then we started getting 'vetted' by all these third party certifiers and standards-bearers.
 Some of them, we thought, were silly and superficial.
 We'd pay lots of money to get some seal, but it really didn't change anything.
 It didn't cause us to improve our way of doing business.
 It didn't get our farmers or workers better wages or working conditions.
 In fact, our suppliers found these certifications to be cumbersome distractions.
 If we already paid them the fair trade price for their cotton, why were we spending all the money just to have someone say that we were?
 If we thought their product was worth more money, why not just raise their prices instead of creating a social premium and suggesting how they spend it?
 If every company that applies receives certification, then what really makes it special?
 And if the "seal" takes a % of every sale of a product that bears its name, then where is the real incentive to improve the lives of the makers of these products?